Black Candy Prize Wheel Custom Wedge Examples

 Free Gift could be some kind of low cost item that relates to your business or promotion. eg a makeup expo may offer a sample tube of cream or makeup pouch, Faber-Castell may offer adhesive samples, or pencils, while a food expo may give a small packaged sample, etc, etc.

-Dusk has started, and the battery lights flash their stuff (not a good pic!)
+Dusk has started, and the battery lights flash their stuff (not a good pic, hard to capture!)

-We chose to put the colour-changing lights in this time.
+We chose to add the colour-changing lights this time.